justinwoo/update-fetch-derivations/README.md

 # update-fetch-derivations

-Update some fetchFromGitHub usages in a nix source file.
+Update some fetchgit/fetchFromGitHub usages in a nix source file.

 ## Usage